Design Overview

 Press Fit (Interference Fit)

-The Following Will Increase
+The Following Increase

 - Surface pressure in the raceway